Balkasar Bear Sanctuary: 2012: Continued efforts, Pari's death

 In January 2012, Milla and Shama were released from the quarantine zone into their enclosure shared with Nita.
 Lala was released in early May 2012 after receiving treatment for her muzzle.
 Three more bears were rescued in May 2012, a male Himalayan brown bear named Reech and two female Asian black bears Shabnam and Pari.
 Reech, now the largest and the only male brown bear at the sanctuary, required little treatment before his release.
 Shabnam was also released soon, but Pari was kept longer in the quarantine zone because of her injured paw.

 On night of July 29, 2012, a few days after her release into the enclosure, Pari was presumably bitten by a poisonous snake and died the latter morning, which saddened the staff.
 Around the same date, three more rescued female Asian black bears, Rene, Sihu and Zilla, were brought to the sanctuary and released into their enclosures after treatment in August 2012.
 In late August 2012, two more female Asian black bears, Robin and Yarrow, were rescued and brought to the Balkasar Bear Sanctuary.
 They were released into their enclosure after veterinary care in early November 2012.

 Inhabitants

+In 2019, there were 54 bears at Balkasar bear sanctuary, vast majority being Asiatic black bears, which rose to 67 in 2020.
+Currently, the number of bears at sanctuary is 68.

 The following bears live in the sanctuary, listed in order of induction: